A losing war I'm fighting

 I want to write enough poetry

-It would take three scholars to read it all,
+It would take three scholars to read it

 Though whether they bother to read it